MEDICAL SERVICES & THERAPY

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.

-In these cases, you have both the right and
+In these cases, you have both the right and choice to tell us to:

 Share information with your family, close friends, or others involved in payment for your care